-To support our goals of serving as a technology hub and providing lifelong learning opportunities, the library offers community access to new and emerging technologies.
+To support our goals of serving as a technology hub and providing lifelong learning opportunities, the The Jefferson County library in Port Hadlock, WA offers community access to new and emerging technologies.
 Our policy establishes how and under what circumstances the public may use the library’s 3D printing service.
 View the complete 3D Print Policy.

 Request a Print